 2. Predict future behavior

 Data will provide you more accurate estimates to your business.
-For example, if you know your cycle time, you can more accurately answer questions about how long it will take for something to be ready for your customers.
+For example, if you know your lead time, you can more accurately answer questions about how long it will take for something to be ready for your customers.

 If you are considering parallelizing tasks or removing manual steps in your process, once you have some data about your current process, you can calculate the time savings of these improvement activities.
 From there, this data could potentially help your organization estimate dollars made or saved by certain specific improvements.